TudosaVictor/Project-Manual-Testing/README.md

    <h2> 1.1.2 Entry criteria defined </h2>

-  -the requirement document should be available
+  - the requirement document should be available

-  -complete understanding of the application flow is required
+  - complete understanding of the application flow is required

-  -roles needed for the project are allocated
+  - roles needed for the project are allocated

-  -initial project risks were detected and mitigated
+  - initial project risks were detected and mitigated

-  -the Test Plan Document should be ready.
+  - the Test Plan Document should be ready.

    <h2> 1.1.3 Exit criteria defined </h2>

--number of unresolved bugs is insignificant or they have low priority
+  - number of unresolved bugs is insignificant or they have low priority

--all tests have been executed
+  - all tests have been executed

--all resolved bugs have been re-tested and approved by the QA team
+  - all resolved bugs have been re-tested and approved by the QA team

--deadline was reached
+  - deadline was reached

   - no detected major risk remained un-mitigated

 <h2>  1.1.4 Test scope </h2>